mtang8264/Gooby/README.md

 Gooby

 This is a midterm project made by Michael Poltronieri Tang.
+The game is designed to be played using a PS4 controller.
 All assets are original creations of Michael Poltronieri Tang unless listed below.

 TextMeshPro is supplied by Unity Technology